kangbumhee/block-TETRIS/README.md

 # Block Tetris

-Simple Tetris-like game built with HTML5 canvas, Tailwind CSS and vanilla JavaScript.
-Supports keyboard and touch controls.
+A simple Tetris clone using HTML5 canvas and Tailwind CSS.
+The game works on both desktop and mobile with keyboard and touch controls.

-Open `index.html` in a browser to play.
+Open `index.html` in your browser to play.